PySCeS/PyscesToolbox/README.rst

 respectively.
 Further instructions are included within the notebook and on this page.

-Firefox users should download these files using a different browser or switch to the new beta version of the BMC Systems Biology website.

 Changes:
 ~~~~~~~~

-Because this project is still in its infancy, future changes might break
+Because this project is undergoing development, future changes might
-older scripts.
-These types of changes will be kept to a minimum and will
+break older scripts.
+These types of changes will be kept to a minimum
-be documented here.
+and will be documented here.

 Changes on 2017-02-09: Full cross compatibility
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^